andpp/BMLite_RPi/README.md

 ## This project is obsoleted.
-All new development moved here: https://github.com/andpp/BM-Lite
+All new development moved to https://github.com/andpp/BM-Lite

 # BM-Lite Raspberry PI example